As in other areas of life, being part of a group helps us grow as disciples of Jesus Christ.

 Where it all began

-Pilgrims travel to where it all began, Christ Church in Oxford, the alma mater of John and Charles Wesley.
+It all began at Christ Church in Oxford, the alma mater of John and Charles Wesley.

-When John Wesley was a student at Christ Church (no one calls it Christ Church College), he longed for a group with whom he could share his spiritual growth.
-As a student, he never quite found what he was looking for.
+As a student at Christ Church (no one calls it Christ Church College), John Wesley longed for a group with whom he could share his spiritual growth.
+Despite his best efforts, he never quite found what he was looking for.

 When his brother Charles arrived in Oxford to study at Christ Church, John may have hoped that being in the same town would give them opportunity to support one another in their discipleship.
 Their mom Susanna had instilled in her children a routine of spiritual accountability from an early age.